 Packed meals don't need to be drab - you could even theme it around your holiday destination.
 This can be a great way to get kids (and big kids) excited about the trip.
 Canny forumites have compiled a huge list of cheap and delicious packed lunch ideas, from Spanish frittatas to Greek salads.

-One MoneySaver recommends taking smaller juice drinks that are under the liquid allowance limit: "Regarding picnicking on the plane, we take these, they are only 85ml so are OK." - @ShedOnBeach, via Twitter.
+One MoneySaver recommends taking smaller juice drinks that are under the liquid allowance limit.
+"We take these, they are only 85ml so are OK," @ShedOnBeach told us via Twitter.

 Once you've decided on your bring-your-own menu, try MySupermarket* to quickly compare snack prices across the major supermarkets.
 If you're already at the airport, forumites report Boots meal deals can come in cheaper than plane equivalents, though always check.
 See the What to eat on a flight? forum discussion for more.